Myriopteris alabamensis: Distribution and habitat

 Within the United States, M. alabamensis is found in the southern Appalachian Mountains from Virginia and North Carolina south, in the Ozarks, along the southern border of Arizona, New Mexico and Texas, and in a few isolated stations in the Mississippi Valley and on the east coast of Florida.
 In Mexico, it is present in the northern states bordering the United States (except Baja California) and south through central Mexico to Oaxaca.

 Myriopteris alabamensis typically grows on limestone cliffs and ledges, or on the ground on shell mounds or among limestone rocks.
 It prefers shady habitat.
 It has been found at altitudes from 100 to 2400 m.

-Ecology and conservation
+Conservation

 While globally secure (G4G5), M. alabamensis is threatened in many states in the northern and eastern part of its range.
 It has become extinct in Louisiana, and is only known historically from Kentucky.
-NatureServe considers it to be critically imperiled in Kansas, Mississippi, Missouri, North Carolina, Oklahoma, and Virginia, imperiled in Georgia, and vulnerable in Alabama.
+NatureServe considers it to be critically imperiled (S1) in Kansas, Mississippi, Missouri, North Carolina, and Virginia, imperiled (S2) in Georgia, and vulnerable (S3) in Alabama.